Attention Patients: Regarding COVID-19

 Gastroenterologists & Certified Nutritionists located in The Villages, Leesburg, & Wildwood, FL

 Barrett’s esophagus is a gastrointestinal condition characterized by a change in the tissue that normally lines the esophagus.
 It affects up to 6% of people in the United States and is a risk factor for esophageal cancer.
-The experienced gastroenterologists at Gastroenterology & Nutrition of Central Florida, Nehme Gabriel, MD, and Raj Borade, MD, specialize in the diagnosis and treatment of Barrett’s esophagus.
+The experienced gastroenterologists at Gastroenterology & Nutrition of Central Florida, specialize in the diagnosis and treatment of Barrett’s esophagus.
 To schedule a consultation, call the office in The Villages, Leesburg, or Brownwood Paddock Square in Wildwood, Florida, or book online today.

 Barrett’s Esophagus Q & A